 - Unmarried couples are not legally obliged to financially support each other during their relationship or upon separation.
 In contrast, married couples do have financial responsibilities for each other and this often extends beyond divorce if one requires financial support/maintenance from the other.

 - If an unmarried couple separate, they have no financial claims against one another for maintenance, property or a share of the other’s pension, which may leave one of them in a very precarious position, especially if they do not own property and have given up work to care for their children.
 However, when married people divorce they do have these financial claims against each other.

 Although lawyers are calling for change, at present the law in England and Wales does not legally recognise or protect unmarried cohabitees.

 This does not mean that if you are unmarried and living together there is nothing you can do to protect your future financial security.
 There are certain legal documents that will help you introduce some certainty, in the event that your relationship breaks down, such as:

 - A Declaration of Trust – detailing your respective interests in any property;

 - A Partnership deed – if there is a business that you are both involved in; and

 It is far better to limit or prevent areas of dispute in the event of a relationship breakdown, than suffer the emotional and financial cost of not doing so.
 As such we would recommend that you seek specialist legal advice with a view to considering the above documents and protecting yourself in the future, especially if marriage is not on the cards now or anytime soon.

-If you would like legal advice on the rights of unmarried couples, please contact our specialist Family team.
+If you would like legal advice on the rights of unmarried couples, please contact our specialist Family Solicitors by emailing Online.Enquiries@LA-Law.com or calling 01202 786153.
 Our approach aims to minimise unnecessary disputes and to ensure that you achieve the best outcome possible.